tiborkiray/indexeddb-orm/README.md

 ```

 ## Configuration
-In case you need more that the default store configuration, there is a `ormConfig` property that can be used to tweak the store.
+In case you need more that the default store configuration, there is a `$config` property that can be used to tweak the store.

 ```javascript
 var foo = {